Haiti Prepares To Bury Its Slain President - UrduPoint

 Haiti Prepares To Bury Its Slain President

-PortauPrince, (UrduPoint / Pakistan Point News - 22nd Jul, 2021 ) :Haiti on Thursday prepared to bury its slain president under tight security, just over two weeks after his assassination further rattled a country mired in poverty, corruption and political instability and stirred long standing racial tensions among its population.
+PortauPrince, (UrduPoint / Pakistan Point News - 23rd Jul, 2021 ) :Haiti on Thursday prepared to bury its slain president under tight security, just over two weeks after his assassination further rattled a country mired in poverty, corruption and political instability.

 Jovenel Moise, who was 53 when he was shot dead in his home in the early hours of July 7, will be interred Friday in Cap-Haitien, the main city in his native northern region.